Captain Euro

 Captain Euro is a comic book superhero, created in 1999 as a way to promote the European Union, and specifically the launch of the Euro, the single European currency that arrived in 2002.
 The character has been featured on a website (first at captaineuro.com, later at captaineuro.eu) since 1999.
 Captain Euro has been featured on comic books and comic strips available on its website and as comic books on Amazon.
 The website's contents are available only in English.

-Captain Euro, the campaign, website and all the additional characters ans storylines were created by Nicolas De Santis of the consulting firm Twelve Stars for the EU.
+Captain Euro, the campaign, website and all the additional characters and storylines were created by Nicolas De Santis of the consulting firm Twelve Stars for the EU.
 Twelve Stars was already working for the EU in various identity and brand projects, including with the European Parliament.

 The Captain Euro character dresses in a costume which features elements of the flag of Europe, including the twelve stars motif.
 Elements of the character are clearly reminiscent of Marvel Comics' Captain America (the similar "Captain" moniker and patriotic costume).

 In November 2014, De Santis relaunched the Captain Euro website, this time as an independent project not under EU supervision.
 The relaunch included some changes to the characters, as well as a significant change in tone: the stories became more humorous and more overtly political, with Captain Euro explaining and justifying the European Union to various real-life world leaders.